 Key objects can only be exported in plain text if their ACL permits this operation.
 If the module has been initialized to comply with FIPS 140-2 level 3 roles and services and key management the ACL for a private or secret key cannot include the export as plain service.

-A user may pass a key to another user using the ticketing mechanism.
+A user may pass a key to another user - or to a SEE World - using the ticketing mechanism.
 The GetTicket mechanism takes a key identifier and returns a ticket.
 This ticket refers to the key identifier - it does not include any key data.
 A ticket can be passed as a byte block to the other user who can then use the RedeemTicket service to obtain a key identifier for the same object that is valid for their session.
-As the new identifier refers to the same object the original ACL.
+As the new identifier refers to the same object the second user is still bound by the original ACL.